Governorship of Wes Moore: Abortion

 In June 2022, following the U.S. Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization, Moore said that he would support an amendment to the Maryland Constitution to enshrine abortion access.
 He also pledged to release $3.5 million in funding for the Abortion Care Access Act, a bill passed in the 2022 legislative session that would expand the types of medical professionals who can perform abortions in Maryland, on his first day in office.

 On January 19, 2023, Moore signed his first executive order releasing $3.5 million in funding for training healthcare providers in abortion care under the Abortion Care Access Act.
 In May 2023, he signed into law a pair of bills aimed at protecting patients seeking an abortion and increase access to abortion medication, and a bill that would create a 2024 referendum on codifying the right to abortion access into the Maryland Constitution.
 Question 1 passed with more than three times as many voters voting in favor of it than against it.

 In April 2023, after a federal court ruling in FDA v.
 Alliance for Hippocratic Medicine repealed the Food and Drug Administration's approval of mifepristone, Moore said the state would begin stockpiling enough of the abortion pill to last two and a half years.
 In June 2023, he voted to approve $1.3 million toward purchasing 30,000 doses of mifepristone and 5,000 doses of misoprostol.

 In February 2024, Moore criticized the Alabama Supreme Court's ruling in LePage v.
 Center for Reproductive Medicine, which held that frozen embryos had the same rights as children, calling it "out of step".

 In May 2025, Moore signed into law a bill that would establish a $25 million grant fund to expand abortion access for uninsured or underinsured individuals, funded a $1 surcharge on insurance plans sold under the Affordable Care Act.
 The law made Maryland become the first state to use these funds for this purpose.
+The program was blocked from going into effect by federal health officials in January 2026, who said the program "exceeds permissible use" of the fees collected by the Affordable Care Act.

+In May 2026, Moore signed into law a bill requiring hospitals to perform abortions in emergency medical situations.